• Home

 Slides that say “Thank You” don’t help the audience.
 Instead of saying “Thank you” verbally, smile, and make positive eye contact with the audience, using a slide to convey that sentiment is a waste.

-You can replace the ‘Thank You’ slide with a summary slide that highlights all of your key points and includes your call to action.
+You can replace the ‘Thank You’ slide with a summary slide for how to end a presentation, that highlights all of your key points and includes your call to action.
 You can include your name and contact information.

 This slide can only contain large amounts of text.
 Use bullet points to break up the text.
 This information will help your audience to think of questions and ask you.
 You may be asked to take photos of the slide using your phone so that they can take a summary of your talk with them and have your contact information.